 In Agile, the product backlog does not contain the entire specification needed for the project (Why should we waste time creating documentation that most likely will change soon?), Instead, it is used as a "Living Document" continuously evolving.
 The Product Owner is primarily responsible for its content, validity, and prioritization.

 The product backlog (backlog for short) contains a few mandatory items used to determine the project effort and to increase visibility; a typical Scrum backlog will contain the following types of items:

 Description of the work needed to be done.

 Acceptance and test criteria.

 Who Is Responsible for Prioritizing the Product Backlog?

-By definition, the PO is the owner of the product backlog and as such has the final authority regarding the prioritization order of the stories.
-However, I always instruct my PO’s to fully collaborate and involve the team in this process.
-This will assist him to find the balance between the “functional” stories that have a direct value to the customer and “technical” stories that support development activities.
+By definition, the PO is the owner of the product backlog and, as such, has the final authority regarding the prioritization order of the stories.
+However, I always instruct my PO’s to collaborate and involve the team in this process fully.
+This will assist him in finding the balance between the “functional” stories that have a direct value to the customer and “technical” stories that support development activities.